 Proactive SMS and a Claim of Distracted Driving

-From time to time, and attorney will request cellphone activity records from a mobile operator, and those records will show text messages to and from strange numbers.
-There is a good chance that the person who uses the phone probably never sent or saw these messages.
-The resulting confusion can be a source of doubt and error, and often used as the basis of an argument, by one party or other, that the owner of the phone was distracted at some critical moment.
-What follows is a case study of such a message.
+From time to time, an attorney will request cellphone activity records from a mobile operator, and those records will show some text messages to and from strange numbers.
+There is a good chance that the person who uses the phone never sent or saw these messages.
+And if this happens in the middle of a legal case where cellphone activity is an issue, the resulting confusion can be a source of doubt and error.

 The tools used for this investigation are well known in the mobile network security research community, and all based on open source designs that can be verified by other parties: